Lepto-Axiogenesis: Models with a quartic potential

 In this subsection we consider the possibility that axions produced by parametric resonance explain the observed dark matter density.
 Since the axion couples to the saxion $S$, oscillations of the saxion field produce axions non-perturbatively through PR.

-The production continues until the energy density of the axions becomes comparable to the saxion oscillations, at which point the back reaction from the axions stops PR.
-For the quartic potential, this occurs around $\bar{S} \sim 10^{-2}/10^{-4}~S_i$ during a radiation/matter dominated era~\cite{Kasuya:1998td,Kasuya:1999hy,Kawasaki:2013iha}.
+The production continues until the energy density of the axions becomes comparable to the saxion oscillations, at which point the back-reaction from the axions stops PR.
+For the quartic potential, this occurs around $\bar{S} \sim 10^{-2}~S_i$ (or $10^{-4}~S_i$) during a radiation (or a matter) dominated era~\cite{Kasuya:1998td,Kasuya:1999hy,Kawasaki:2013iha}.

 The axions produced through parametric resonance are not necessarily cold at matter radiation equality and the parameter space is subject to warm dark matter constraints.
 Assuming the axion makes up all of the dark matter, the warm dark matter constraint requires~\cite{Irsic:2017ixq, Lopez-Honorez:2017csg}